A Guide To Buying Pear Rings

 It is a popular choice for nature lovers, as its raindrop shape can be used to represent water.
 If you had a first date in the rain, you live or love to travel by the water or the wearer enjoys sailing or other water-based activities, it could be the ideal choice.

 However, in a similar vein, it can also symbolise tears of joy.
-This makes a pear ring the perfect choice for an engagement ring.
+This makes the perfect choice for a pear engagement ring.

 How Do You Pick A Pear Diamond?